GoogleCloudPlatform/jetty-runtime/tests/README.md

 > mvn install
 ```

 This will run a normal build cycle for the jetty-runtime project.
-No tests are expected to run during this step.
+Local tests are expected to run during this step.
 The docker image being built will be available to use in later local testing steps.
 To see what tags are available use the following docker command:

 ```
 > docker images